-Other benefits of a private birth include an enhanced catering menu, hotel quality amenities including toiletries and bed linen, and flexible visiting hours.
+Other benefits of the private service include an enhanced catering menu, hotel-quality amenities including toiletries and bed linen, and flexible visiting hours.

 Please see our latest price list for details.

-If you would like to book a tour, please email us at uclh.fitzroviasuite.wh@nhs.net
+If you would like to book a tour, please email us at uclh.

-We are only able to offer this service if you are ordinarily resident in the UK and are eligible for NHS care.
+In almost all cases we can only offer this service if you are ordinarily resident in the UK and are therefore eligible for NHS care.

 UCLH is one of the leading centres for maternity care in the UK and can support patients with the most high-risk pregnancies and births.